 “A friend to all is a friend to none.”

-Further, having more than just a few friends would compromise Architects’ sense of independence and self-sufficiency – they gladly give up social validation to ensure this freedom.
-Architects embrace this idea even with those who do fit into their social construct, requiring little attention or maintenance to remain on good terms, and encouraging that same independence in their friends.
+Further, having more than just a few friends may compromise Architects’ sense of independence and self-sufficiency.
+They gladly give up popularity to ensure this freedom.
+This need for freedom even applies to the few who fit the Architects’ criteria for friendship.
+Their relationships need little attention or upkeep to remain on good terms.
+They encourage everyone in their lives to enjoy the same independence.

-When they are in their comfort zone though, among people they know and respect, Architects have no trouble relaxing and enjoying themselves.
-Their sarcasm and dark humor are not for the faint of heart, nor for those who struggle to read between the lines, but they make for fantastic story-telling among those who can keep up.
-This more or less limits their pool of friends to fellow Analysts and Diplomat personality types, as Observant (S) types’ preference for more grounded and straightforward communication often simply leaves both parties frustrated.
+When they are in their comfort zone, though, among people they know and respect, Architects have no trouble relaxing and enjoying themselves.
+Their sarcasm and dark humor aren’t for everyone – especially those who struggle to read between the lines.
+But these types provide fascinating stories for those who can keep up.
+This more or less limits their pool of friends to other Analyst and Diplomat personality types.
+Observant types prefer more grounded and direct communication and may not be a good conversational match.

-It’s not easy to become good friends with Architects.
-Rather than traditional rules of social conduct or shared routine, Architects have exacting expectations for intellectual prowess, uncompromising honesty and a mutual desire to grow and learn as sovereign individuals.
-Architects are gifted, bright and development-oriented, and expect and encourage their friends to share this attitude.
-Anyone falling short of this will be labeled a bore – anyone meeting these expectations will appreciate these personalities of their own accord, forming a powerful and stimulating friendship that will stand the test of time.
+It’s not always easy to become friends with Architects.
+Rather than the usual social rules and behaviors, Architects look for friends who value intellect, honesty, and a wish to grow and learn.
+Architects are bright and always want to improve themselves, and expect their friends to share this attitude.
+Anyone falling short of this is labeled a bore.
+But anyone with these qualities likely appreciates Architects as well, forming strong and exciting friendships that stand the test of time.